 - A. Declare that the Vague Criminal Penalties, Fla.
-Stat. §§ 100.371(9), 104.85(2), 895.02(8)(d) (2025), as amended by HB 1205, violate the Fifth and Fourteenth Amendments; - B. Preliminarily and permanently enjoin Defendants, their respective agents, officers, employees, and successors, and all persons acting in concert with each or any of them, from enforcing the foregoing Challenged Provisions within House Bill 1205, or HB 1205, particularly the civil financial penalties contained therein; - C. Retain jurisdiction to render any and all further orders that this court may deem necessary; - D. Award Plaintiff his costs, expenses, and reasonable attorneys' fees pursuant to, inter alia, 42 U.S.C. § 1988 and other applicable laws; and

-E. Grant any and all other relief this Court deems just and proper.
+Stat. §§ 100.371(9), 104.185(2), 895.02(8)(d) (2025), as amended by HB 1205, violate the Fourteenth Amendment; - B. Preliminarily and permanently enjoin the Attorney General and State Attorney Defendants, their respective agents, officers, employees, and successors, and all persons acting in concert with each or any of them, from enforcing the foregoing Challenged Provisions within House Bill 1205, or HB 1205, particularly the civil financial penalties contained therein; - C. Retain jurisdiction to render any and all further orders that this court may deem necessary; - D. Award Plaintiff his costs, expenses, and reasonable attorneys' fees pursuant to, inter alia, 42 U.S.C. § 1988 and other applicable laws; and - E. Grant any and all other relief this Court deems just and proper.

-DATED: May 4, 2025

-Respectfully submitted,
+DATED: June 2, 2025 Respectfully submitted,